 The Board of Directors of InterGroup currently consists of five members.
-With the exception of the Company's President and CEO, John V. Winfield, all of InterGroup's Board of Directors consists of "independent" directors as independence is defined by the applicable rules of the SEC and NASDAQ.
+Except for the Company's President and CEO, John V. Winfield, all of InterGroup's Board of Directors consists of "independent" directors as independence is defined by the applicable rules of the SEC and NASDAQ.
 The independent directors also meet in executive sessions at least twice per year.
-The Board of Directors held two meetings during the 2018 fiscal year (in person, telephonically or by written consent).
-No directors, attended (whether in person, telephonically, or by written consent) fewer than 75% of all Board meetings held during the 2018 fiscal year.
+The Board of Directors held two meetings during the 2019 fiscal year (in person, telephonically or by written consent).
+No directors, attended (whether in person, telephonically, or by written consent) fewer than 75% of all Board meetings held during the 2019 fiscal year.